heertheeswaran/Ruby-Patterns/README.md

 # Ruby-Patterns

-This consists of simple examples of the following patterns in Ruby;
+This consists of simple examples of the following patterns in Ruby:

 * [Factory](#factory)
 * [Abstract Factory](#abstract-factory)